tenry92/typed-event-emitter/README.md

 ## License

-typed-event-emitter is licensed under the ISC License.
+typed-event-emitter is licensed under the MIT License.